aristodemus101/watchlistMovieApp/README.md

 It implements MVVM architecture and used BLoC for state management.

 ## Note:
+- Login ID - "abc123@gmail.com"
+- Login Pwd - "apple123"
-The app only demonstrates the UI and some features (login and API handling), the complete implementation will be done in the coming weeks.
+- The app only demonstrates the UI and some features (login and API handling), the complete implementation will be done in the coming weeks.

 ## Screenshots
 [![Login.png](https://i.postimg.cc/L5mMSTmd/Login.png)](https://postimg.cc/LYQWBjqv)